-The Credit Agreement requires us to make certain payments of principal and interest over time and contains several other restrictive covenants.
-Among other requirements of the Credit Agreement, we and our subsidiaries party to the Credit Agreement must (i) maintain a minimum cash balance of \$50.0 million and (ii) achieve certain minimum consolidated net revenue amounts attributable to commercial sales of our products.
-The Credit Agreement also contains covenants that limit, among other things, the ability of us and our subsidiaries party to the Credit Agreement to (i) incur indebtedness, (ii) incur liens on our property, (iii) pay dividends or make other distributions, (iv) sell our assets, (v) make certain loans or investments, (vi) merge or consolidate, (vii) voluntarily repay or prepay certain permitted indebtedness and (viii) enter into transactions with affiliates, in each case subject to certain exceptions.
-These and other terms in the Credit Agreement have to be monitored closely for compliance and could restrict our ability to grow our business or enter into transactions that we believe would be beneficial to our business.
+The Financing Agreement requires us to make certain payments of principal and interest over time and contains several other restrictive covenants.
+Among other requirements of the Financing Agreement, we and our subsidiaries party to the Financing Agreement must (i) maintain a minimum unrestricted cash balance of \$50.0 million, which amount increased to \$60.0 million when we drew done the second tranche of the facility, and (ii) achieve certain minimum consolidated net revenue amounts attributable to commercial sales of our products beginning with the fourth quarter of 2020.
+The Financing Agreement also contains covenants that limit, among other things, the ability of us and our subsidiaries party to the Financing Agreement to (i) incur indebtedness, (ii) incur liens on our property, (iii) pay dividends or make other distributions, (iv) sell our assets, (v) make certain loans or investments, (vi) merge or consolidate, (vii) voluntarily repay or prepay certain permitted indebtedness and (viii) enter into transactions with affiliates, in each case subject to certain exceptions.
+These and other terms in the Financing Agreement have to be monitored closely for compliance and could restrict our ability to grow our business or enter into transactions that we believe would be beneficial to our business.